Benefits of running in a group

 1. You need to show up – accountability

-A major benefit for any form of exercise group is that it can act as a catalyst to maintain the routine!
-Simply by committing to meet up with a group of friends, or to run with a local running club is that by making that commitment to others you are more likely to go.
+A major benefit of any exercise group is that it can act as a catalyst to maintain the routine!
+Simply by committing to meet up with a group of friends or to run with a local running club is that by making that commitment to others you are more likely to go.
 Both general adherence and sustained adherence, particularly when you might not fancy going, is more likely to motivate you to go.
 Also, the very fact people are expecting you to turn up could act as a catalyst to go when self-motivation is low

-We saw above how a commitment to meet up could motivate you to run regularly, especially on the days when you don’t really relish the thought of going for a run.
-But motivation can from a different aspect of group training; if you lack some confidence in running, seeing people similar to you (in terms of age, body shape and experience for example) could help you to be more confident that you too can do it.
-This is a common theme in psychology ad is termed a ‘vicarious’ experience of using other achievements to help your own.
-Seeing others similar to yourself running and achieving some benefits from it can be quite inspiring, especially if you lack the confidence to rum You develop an ‘if they can do it then so can I” attitude t can be difficult to motivate yourself to run alone.
-Certainly, if you are feeling a little under the weather or its raining outside, the coach and that movie you wanted to watch could seem more appealing.
+We saw above how a commitment to meet up could motivate you to run regularly, especially when you don’t relish the thought of going for a run.
+But motivation can from a different aspect of group training; if you lack some confidence in running, seeing people similar to you (in terms of age, body shape and experience, for example) could help you to be more confident that you too can do it.
+This is a common theme in psychology ad termed a ‘vicarious’ experience of using other achievements to help your own.
+Seeing others like yourself running and achieving some benefits from it can be pretty inspiring, especially if you lack the confidence to rum.
+You develop an ‘if they can do it then so can I” attitude t can be challenging to motivate yourself to run alone.
+Indeed, if you are feeling a little under the weather or it’s raining outside, the coach and that movie you wanted to watch could seem more appealing.
 The very fact there is a commitment to run with others could be the only motivating factor you need.
-Other motivational benefits could be the fact that running with others make runs go much quicker!
+Another motivational benefit could be that running with others makes runs go much quicker!
 Running with a group can help you stay motivated and focus on running.
-The people in the group have similar interests and understand what each other are going through when running.
+The people in the group have similar interests and understand what each other is going through when running.
 Many runners find that long runs go by a lot quicker and easier when they socialise with friends while they run.

 3. It’s social!